239.240.7915 - info@rickyrescue.com

 Suggested textbook: Design of Special Hazard and Fire Alarm Systems (2008), Thomson Delmar Learning, ISBN: 9781418039509

-3. Legal Issues for the Safety Officer (FFP 2770)
+3. Ethical and Legal Issues (FFP 2770)

 A 45‑hour online course delivering 45 CEUs, addressing the ethics, legal frameworks, and liabilities faced by Fire Inspectors in professional duties.